Skip to Main Content

 What is an open license?

-Keep in mind that all materials are automatically copyrighted, even if they are free to view on the web.
-An open license sits on top of the copyright for a document and specifies what can and cannot be done with a work.
+Keep in mind that all materials automatically belong to their authors once created, even if they are free to view on the web.
+An open license sits on top of this automatic copyright and specifies what can and cannot be done with a work.
 It grants permissions and states restrictions.

-Broadly speaking, an open license is one that grants permission to access, re-use and redistribute a work with few or no restrictions (definition from Openedefinition.org).
+Broadly speaking, an open license is one that grants permission for materials to be "freely used, modified, and shared by anyone for any purpose" (definition from Openedefinition.org).

 Traditional copyright (all rights reserved) versus openly licensed content